security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-This is an administrative field specific to data created in spreadsheets.
-Staff researchers use it to pass on feedback about the data in the row.
+Staff Researchers use this administrative field to pass on feedback about the data in the row.
 This may included changes needed to specific fields in that row, references to sources that the owner of the row might look at, and other observations that can improve the quality of the data.
 Data in this field are not intended for publication.
-The workflow of location datapoints is a little different from other entities within the SFM data model, in that it is a combination of mannual work by Staff Researchers and automation work by developers.
-The comments field is commonly used to flag places where developed may need to provide assistance.
+The workflow of Location datapoints is a little different from other entities within the SFM data model, in that it is a combination of manual work by Staff Researchers and automation work by developers.
+The comments field is commonly used to flag places where developers may need to provide assistance.
+The comments field is common to all main entities in the SFM data model.

 Location: Unique Identifier
 ---------------------------

 **Description**

-A unique 36-character code assigned to each location in the dataset.
+A unique 36-character code assigned to each Location in the dataset.

 **Type of field**